rahoua/pecca-rs/README.md

 A list of possible future developments for the project:

-* Evaluation mode that runs both quantized and f32 inference at the same time to quantify quantization error.
 * Improved tokenizer.
-* Special mode for llama2 code (slight differences with other llama2s).
 * Inference performance and general memory footprint during inference.
 * Experiment with [SmoothQuant](https://arxiv.org/abs/2211.10438)
 * Explore extending ndarray `dot` operation to support cublas or Metal.